Princeton-Competitive-Programming/princeton-competitive-programming/pages/fall24/week4_learn.md

 {% include main_title.html text="Fall 24 - Learn Division Week 4" %}

 Welcome to the fourth week of competitive programming of the Fall of 2024!
-Today's problem solving session will be about the concept of binary search.
-You probably know about binary search as a way to find elements in an array, but we will use this concept in a more general way today.
+Today's problem solving session will be about data structures.
+Read the introduction below before getting started.

 Before reading a problem, read its accompanying description available below.
 Work through the problems one by one, i.e. don't try working on